Dear Faculty and Staff Colleagues,

 - Campus Visitor Guidelines and Procedures (page 6): See the complete Campus Visitor Guidelines and Procedures.

-As a reminder, COVID-19 prevention training, accessible at this link, is required for all faculty and staff (including student staff) members before or immediately upon returning to work on campus.
+As a reminder, COVID-19 prevention training, is required for all faculty and staff (including student staff) members before or immediately upon returning to work on campus.
 We strongly encourage all faculty and staff members to take this short training required by L&I now, even if you have not yet returned to campus.

 COVID-19 Supervisory and Monitoring Structure